snailonbail/obsidian-vault/Roll Tempus/CurioBOT.md

 	Wisdom: 15        2
 	Charisma: 18	    4

-Overworld:
-* Become Bridge   - Become a bridge

-Passive:
-* Dark One's Blessing   - Killing an enemy gives a shield to the character; (6 hp)

-Moves:

-Power Move:
+lvl 1
 * Agonizing Blast   17 - Charisma      - Deals bonus damage for each effect the target has

-~ level 1 ~
 * Eldritch Blast        12  - Charisma      - Deal high damage to one enemy
+* Repeling Blast     12 - Wisdom        - Chance of stunning the targer

+lvl 2
+* Mace Punch        04 - Strength       -  Cheap low damage attack

+lvl 3
+* Dark One's Blessing   - Killing an enemy gives a shield to the character; (6 hp)

+lvl 4
 * Burning Hands     14  - Inteligence   - Deal damage to all enemies, with a chance of inflicting "burn" effect

+lvl 5
 * Mocking Laugh    09   - Charisma      - Inflict "angry" effect, making the character deal and receive more damage

-~ level 2 ~
+lvl 6
 * Hex Curse            05 - Wisdom       - Inflict "hex" to enemy, making user deal extra damage to that character
-* Mace Punch        04 - Strength       -  Cheap low damage attack
-* Repeling Blast     12 - Wisdom        - Chance of stunning the targer